 The Pension Board is the local pension board for the Pension Fund responsible for the oversight, scrutiny and where appropriate, assisting the Pensions & Investment Committee.
-The Board was established with effect from 1st April 2015 in accordance with the requirements of the Public Service Pensions Act 2013.
+The Board was established with effect from 1 April 2015 in accordance with the requirements of the Public Service Pensions Act 2013.
 The Board is governed on a day-to-day basis by its Terms of Reference which sets out the Board's remit and its membership requirements.

 The Board has an independent Chair (who regularly attends Pensions & Investment Committee as an observer) together with two representatives each of Fund Employers and Scheme Members.
 The Board receives support and advice from Officers of Powys County Council and may seek advice and information from external professional advisers.
-During 2017/18 the membership of the Board was as follows:
+During 2019/20 the membership of the Board was as follows:

-Mr G Moore (Independent Chair) Cllr W Thomas (Fund Employer Representative) Mr G Petty (Fund Employer Representative) Mr J Byrne (Scheme Member Representative) Mr M Hutchison (Scheme Member Representative)
+Mr G Moore (Independent Chair)

+Cllr W Thomas (Fund Employer Representative)

+Mr N Brinn (Fund Employer Representative)

+Mr J Byrne (Scheme Member Representative)

+Mr M Hutchison (Scheme Member Representative)

-Over the year the Board met on 3 occasions (14th July 2017, the 20th of October 2017 and the 18th of January 2018.
-The attendance of these meetings is as detailed in the Pension Board report (page 7).
+Over the year, the Board met on 5 occasions (3 April, 10 July, 11 September, 26 November 2019 and 26 March 2020.).
+The March meeting was held virtually, due to the Covid-19 virus.
+The attendance of these meetings is as detailed in the Pension Board report.